Welcome to the Stoodley Lab

 What We Do

-Our ultimate goal is to understand the contribution of the cerebellum to cognition in both typical development and in clinical and developmental disorders, and to translate this knowledge into clinical and educational applications.
+Our ultimate goal is to understand the contribution of the cerebellum to cognition in both typical development and in clinical and developmental conditions, and to translate this knowledge into clinical and educational applications.